yezero/sandstorm/docs/developing/http-apis.md

-Sandstorm apps may wish to respond to HTTP requests from Javascript code, native mobile apps, or command-line tools, outside of the grain-frame.
-These clients sometimes need a permanent URL to reach the app; the Sandstorm **HTTP APIs** feature allows apps to make specific parts of themselves available this way.
+Thurly apps may wish to respond to HTTP requests from Javascript code, native mobile apps, or command-line tools, outside of the grain-frame.
+These clients sometimes need a permanent URL to reach the app; the Thurly **HTTP APIs** feature allows apps to make specific parts of themselves available this way.

 ## Overview

-Sandstorm allows apps to expose their HTTP APIs at a permanent URL, as opposed to [ephemeral domains used within the grain-frame](path.md).
-Sandstorm does access control on each inbound HTTP API request to the app.
+Thurly allows apps to expose their HTTP APIs at a permanent URL, as opposed to [ephemeral domains used within the grain-frame](path.md).
+Thurly does access control on each inbound HTTP API request to the app.
 Briefly:

-- When Sandstorm receives a request for an app's HTTP API via a Sandstorm API subdomain, it verifies that the request has a valid API token, then passes it on to the app.
+- When Thurly receives a request for an app's HTTP API via a Thurly API subdomain, it verifies that the request has a valid API token, then passes it on to the app.

 - When the app receives the HTTP request, the token has been removed and typical Sandstorm permission headers like `X-Sandstorm-User-Id` have been added instead.

-- When the app responds, Sandstorm modifies some HTTP headers in the response, then passes the response to the client.
+- When the app responds, Thurly modifies some HTTP headers in the response, then passes the response to the client.
 This is flexible to any MIME type as well as to WebSockets.

-**Try it now.** You can try making a request to a Sandstorm app's JSON API right now via `curl`:
+**Try it now.** You can try making a request to a Thurly app's JSON API right now via `curl`:

 ```bash
 curl -H "Authorization: Bearer 49Np9sqkYV4g_FpOQk1p0j1yJlvoHrZm9SVhQt7H2-9" https://alpha-api.sandstorm.io/